Please Check social media for weather related closing and updates.

 What is the Church Service Like?

 is available for kids 6 years of age and under.
-All of our childcare volunteers have undergone criminal & sex offender background checks

 At LCC you will encounter authentic worship, passionate, expository preaching, and a community of believers committed to living together on mission to make disciples of Jesus.